fullon-labs/docs/users/en/announcement/early_bird_free_registration_program.md

 # Earlybird Community user free registration program

-Good news！The earlybirds of FullOn public chain community users are now blessed!
+💥💥💥Good news！The earlybirds of FullOn public chain community users are now blessed!🚀🚀🚀

 In order to foster faster development of FullOn public chain community, the FullOn foundation team has decided to provide the following free registration plan: